nsanaie/COVID-correlate-API/README.md

-# ccc-api
+# COVID-correlate-api

 ## About

 A simple REST API built using Node.js that combines data from two third-party APIs that prioritizes effiency, simplicity and accuracy for the caller.

-Responds with data that can be used to analyze a correlation between C02 intensity and [risk of infection](https://cires.colorado.edu/news/carbon-dioxide-levels-reflect-covid-risk)/risk of death due to Covid-19.
+Responds with data that can be used to analyze a correlation between indicators such as C02 intensity and [risk of infection](https://cires.colorado.edu/news/carbon-dioxide-levels-reflect-covid-risk)/risk of death due to Covid-19 to provide inference on issues.
+Configurable by user for type of indicator they want to use.

 ### [Carbon Intensity API (UK)](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0)
 ### [Covid-19 API (UK)](https://coronavirus.data.gov.uk/details/developers-guide/generic-api)